 Quidditch continued to play a part in J.K.
-Rowling's novels and when the movies were released, we finally saw the wizarding sport in action.
-Actually watching those moments in the movies made plenty of us wish the sport was real — and some tried to make it so.
-There are actual Quidditch Leagues and the 11th U.S. Quidditch Cup will take place April 14 and 15.
-Unfortunately, there are no flying brooms, so it doesn't quite the itch, though we commend them for trying.
+Rowling's novels, and when the movies were released, we finally saw the wizarding sport in action.
+Actually watching those moments in the movies made plenty of us wish the sport were real — and some tried to make it so.
+There are actual Quidditch Leagues, and the 11th U.S. Quidditch Cup will take place April 14 and 15.
+Unfortunately, there are no flying brooms, so it doesn't quite scratch the itch, though we commend them for trying.

 What is it about Quidditch that makes us want to fly around and toss the quaffle, dodge bludgers, and keep an eye out for the golden snitch?
 Well, here are eight scenes from the movies, counting down to our favorite, that once we saw we couldn't help but love the sport and hope to one day hop on a broom to join in!

 Oliver Wood’s Quidditch Lesson (Harry Potter and the Sorcerer’s Stone)

 In order for Harry and the audience to have a basic understanding of the game, Gryffindor team captain and keeper Oliver Wood goes over the basics here.
 He explains the types of players, the balls, and how to win.
 While it's a very straightforward explanation, it was exciting to see what everything we had only read about looked like, especially the snitch.
 It was the right amount of information to increase our anticipation of seeing an actual game in the film!

 The Quidditch World Cup match (Harry Potter and the Goblet of Fire)